Health Care Management B.S.

 - Conduct financial management processes for budgetary operations at various levels within a health care operation

-- Utilize critical thinking and problem-solving skills in the management of health care delivery and patient services
+- Utilize critical thinking and problem-solving skills in the management of health care delivery

 - Communicate effectively with internal and external stakeholders